 The voltage should be applied similar to the RIV test, i.e. first should be increased to corona inception voltage (or, if reached first, 120% of maximum operating voltage) and then reduced to a target voltage of 100% of maximum operating voltage.
 The observation of visible corona should be done at these two voltage levels and the voltage should be kept for 60 seconds at each level in order to allow proper documentation using still cameras.

 The observation of corona should be made by two standard photo cameras, installed in parallel, with 30s shutter time.
 It is important to document results with photos taken both from above and below the test object since the corona could be hidden from one of the directions.

 6. Acceptance Criterion

-The criteria for the limitation of E-field in sensitive parts of a composite insulator have been established after comprehensive research performed separately by STRI and EPRI, but leading to basically the same numerical results.
-It is possible to verify the results of E-field calculations using the newly developed Water Drop Corona Induced (WDCI) test procedure.
-At this stage, this test almost fulfils all typical IEC requirements and should be ready for final reproducibility verification in another test laboratory.
-The test method is very cost effective if performed in conjunction with a standard RIV and/or corona test.
+Criteria for limitation of E-field in sensitive parts of a composite insulator have been established after comprehensive research by two teams but with basically the same numerical results.
+It is possible to verify the results of E-field calculations using the Water Drop Corona Induced (WDCI) test procedure, which fulfils most typical IEC requirements and is cost effective if performed in conjunction with standard RIV and/or corona testing.
 The test procedure can also be considered as an additional type test in any user’s specification for composite insulators.
-A combination of E-field calculations and their verification by laboratory testing creates a solid basis for optimal dimensioning and positioning of grading rings and arcing horns on composite insulators.
+A combination of E-field calculations and verification by laboratory testing creates a solid basis for optimal dimensioning and positioning of grading rings and arcing horns on composite insulators.